neos/neos-splash/Splash_Readme.md

 And the use `create-project` to setup you neos-distribution:

-`composer create-project neos/splash test_splash_17 --stability dev`
+`composer create-project neos/splash my_custom_project --stability dev`